 Open drop-in play is still held daily from 9:00 a.m.-11:00 a.m.
 Equipment is provided and experienced, friendly players will be on hand to help anyone new learn the sport.
 Pickleball is great exercise, social, and most importantly, a whole lot of fun!
 If you have any questions or need more information, contact Sean Tener at (916) 208-8751.

-We are excited that our group is experiencing growth of new members.
-To accommodate this growth, we have added a second group for new members.
-They meet on Thursdays from 11:00 a.m.-4:00 p.m. in the Yacht Lounge.
+We are excited that our group continues to experience growth of new members.
+To accommodate this growth, we have a second group for new members that meet on Thursdays from 11:00 a.m.-4:00 p.m. in the Yacht Lounge.
 If you are interested in knowing more about our group, contact Gwen Tillisch at 728-3048.

-The LOP Riders group is open to anyone who enjoys motorcycling riding with others to interesting places.
+The LOP Riders group is open to anyone who enjoys motorcycle riding with others to interesting places.
 We have a variety of rides throughout the year and one of the best places to check is our Facebook page at “LOP Riders.”
-For more information, contact Christy Swider at [email protected] or Mark Rubin at [email protected].
+For more information, contact Mark Rubin at [email protected].

 LOP RV Ramblers